caseyprovost/caseyprovostcom/_posts/2019-08-05-jsonapi-on-rails-part-1.markdown

 2 examples, 0 failures
 {% endhighlight %}

 That covers all of our resources!
-Thanks for hanging in there with my while we stepped through this together.
+Thanks for hanging in there with me while we stepped through this together.
 If you fast-forwarded, scrolled through, or encountered issues you can view the full repo [here](https://github.com/caseyprovost/less_projects/commit/7b9189ffc48001507f67fc7eefcd25726a44dcd7) for Part 1.

 I cannot wait to get into part 2 and show you all where JSON:API and Graphiti really shine.
 I'll be covering some slightly more advanced topics such as side-posting, side-loading, filtering, sorting, and pagination.